itzmeanjan/ml-dsa/README.md

 ## Usage

-Dilithium is a zero-dependency, header-only C++ library which is fairly easy-to-use
+Dilithium is a zero-dependency, header-only C++ library which is fairly easy-to-use.
+Let's see how to get started using it.

-- Clone Dilithium repository
+- Clone Dilithium repository.
-- Fetch the only dependency `sha3`, by enabling git submodule
+- Fetch the only dependency `sha3`, by enabling git submodule.

 ```bash
 pushd dilithium